Developing our people

 This page offers more information on current training courses on offer and staff can book a place onto a course through their Employee Self-Service account.

-Antisemitism is on the rise across the world and our campuses are not immune to this oldest form of racism.
-This course is hosted by world-renowned educator and author Ben Freeman and considers the long history of antisemitism and its impact on Universities today.
-By the end of this session not only will you understand the history of antisemitism, Jewish identity and the Holocaust but you will have the practical skills to enable you to identify and challenge antisemitism on campus.
+Anti-Jewish racism is on the rise across the world and our campuses are not immune to this oldest form of racism.
+This seminar is hosted by world-renowned educator and author Ben Freeman and considers the long history of antisemitism and its impact on Universities today.
+By the end of this session not only will you understand the history of antisemitism and Jewish identity but you will have the practical skills to enable you to identify and challenge antisemitism.

 Ben M. Freeman is a